AC3D: Analyzing and Improving 3D Camera Control in Video Diffusion Transformers: Method

 \paragraph{Separate text and camera guidance} Text and camera signals require different guidance weights due to their distinct nature, motivating us to separate their classifier-free guidance (CFG)~\citep{CFG,InstructPix2Pix}.
 We formulate the equation as:

 where $\hat{s}(.)$ denotes the final update direction used during synthesis, $s_\theta$ represents the model's predicted update direction, $\textcond$ and $\cameracond$ are text and camera conditions, and $w_y$ and $w_c$ are their respective CFG weights.
+We zero-out the tensor for unconditional generation.

-\paragraph{ControlNet with feedback} Traditional ControlNet~\cite{ControlNet}, used in recent camera control methods~\cite{MotionCtrl,CameraCtrl,VD3D}, only processes conditioning signals without accessing the main branch.
-Our experiments show that adding cross-attention from video tokens to camera tokens in transformer computations enables better camera representations.
+\paragraph{ControlNet with feedback} Traditional ControlNet~\cite{ControlNet} conditioning, used in recent camera control methods~\cite{MotionCtrl,CameraCtrl,VD3D}, only processes conditioning signals without accessing the main branch.
+Our experiments show that using a bidirectional ControlNet produces better camera representations.
 This modification behaves as a feedback mechanism~\cite{ControlNet-pp} provided by the main synthesis branch to the camera processing branch.

-\paragraph{Dropping context in the camera branch} We found that applying cross-attention over the context information (text prompts, resolution, etc.) in the \camditxs\ blocks lead to detrimental visual quality and camera steering due to harmful interference of the context embeddings with camera representations.
+\paragraph{Dropping context in the camera branch} Applying cross-attention over the context information (text prompts, resolution, etc.) in the \camditxs\ blocks worsens visual quality and camera steering due to harmful interference of the context embeddings with camera representations.